 The National Museum of American Jewish Military History (along with the Jewish Study Center) invites you to a Hanukkah Party with latkes, jelly doughnuts, gelt, and songs.
 Explore the museum at 6 pm and then starting at 6:30 enjoy games, plus learn about facts and myths about Hanukkah and how Jews in the American military have continued the tradition of the Maccabees.
 Admission is free, with donations accepted; there also will be a collection of winter coats for veterans in need.

 This annual community event at Pentagon Row features ice skating, lighting of a giant 6-foot menorah, a free raffle, and food including kosher hot dogs, latkes.
-The lighting ceremony is open to all; activity fees are $10 in advance, $13 at the door (includes skate rental; food sold separately).
+The lighting ceremony is open to all; activity fees are $10 in advance, $13 at the door or after December 3 (includes skate rental; food sold separately).

 Celebrate the start of the holiday season in Leesburg at the annual Christmas Tree and Menorah Lighting Ceremony on the Town Green.
 The event, with performances from local schools and a holiday sing-along, starts at 6 pm.

 Sun., Dec.
-3 – Menorah Magic at Home Depot
+9 – Menorah Workshop at Home Depot